lwinterface/panini/README.md

 Anthill let you to choose between default (recommended by developers) and custom logger configurations.
 If you want to use custom logging config - just create `config/log_config.json` file with custom logger configuration at the app root.
-Anthill will automitacally detect and set it.
+Anthill will automatically detect and set it.
 After that you can get your logger with `get_logger` function.

 ## Testing

 is coming..

-## Contibuting
+## Contributing

-Welcome contributer!
+Welcome contributor!
 We are looking developers to make Anthill a great project.

 Working on your first Pull Request?
 You can learn how from this *free* series, [How to Contribute to an Open Source Project on GitHub](https://egghead.io/series/how-to-contribute-to-an-open-source-project-on-github).